Azure/azure-powershell/src/MySql/docs/Restart-AzMySqlFlexibleServer.md

   - `[Id <String>]`: Resource identity path
   - `[LocationName <String>]`: The name of the location.
   - `[ResourceGroupName <String>]`: The name of the resource group.
 The name is case insensitive.
-  - `[SecurityAlertPolicyName <SecurityAlertPolicyName?>]`: The name of the security alert policy.
+  - `[SecurityAlertPolicyName <String>]`: The name of the security alert policy.
   - `[ServerName <String>]`: The name of the server.
   - `[SubscriptionId <String>]`: The ID of the target subscription.
   - `[VirtualNetworkRuleName <String>]`: The name of the virtual network rule.

-`PARAMETER <IServerRestartParameter>`: Server restart parameters.
+PARAMETER <IServerRestartParameter>: Server restart parameters.
   - `[MaxFailoverSecond <Int32?>]`: The maximum allowed failover time in seconds.
-  - `[RestartWithFailover <EnableStatusEnum?>]`: Whether or not failover to standby server when restarting a server with high availability enabled.
+  - `[RestartWithFailover <String>]`: Whether or not failover to standby server when restarting a server with high availability enabled.

 ## RELATED LINKS